On some properties of the functors ${\mathcal F}^G_P$ from Lie algebra to locally analytic representations: Introduction

 \section{Introduction}

-This paper is a continuation of the work done in \cite{OS1,OS3,OS2}.
-In loc.cit. we constructed locally analytic representations in $K$-vector spaces of a $p$-adic reductive Lie group $G$ by introducing certain bi-functors $\cF^G_P:\cO^P \times \Rep^{\infty,a}_K(L_P)\to \Rep_K^{\rm loc. an.}(G).$ Here $P$ denotes a parabolic subgroup and $\cO^P$ is a sort of locally analytic lift of the BGG-category $\cO^\frp$ where $\frp={\Lie \,P}.$ Further $\Rep^{\infty,a}_K(L_P)$ is the category of smooth admissible representations of the Levi group $L_P.$ We proved among others that it is exact in both arguments and gave an irreducibility criterion for the objects lying in the image of $\cF^G_P.$ From these properties one can derive a Jordan-H\"older series of any locally analytic representation $\cF^G_P(M,V)$ from the corresponding series of $M$ and $V.$
+This paper is a continuation of the work done in \cite{OS2}.
+In loc.cit. we constructed locally analytic representations in $K$-vector spaces of a $p$-adic reductive Lie group $G$ by introducing certain bi-functors $\cF^G_P:\cO^\frp_\alg \times \Rep^{\infty,a}_K(L_P)\to \Rep_K^{\rm loc. an.}(G)$.
+Here $P \sub G$ is a parabolic subgroup, $\frp = \Lie(P)$ its Lie algebra, and $\cO^\frp_\alg$ is a subcategory of the BGG-category\footnote{Deviating from the classical situation of modules over the enveloping algebra of a complex semisimple Lie algebra, we introduced in \cite{OS2} a version of this category which consists of modules over the enveloping algebra $U(\frg \otimes_L K)$.} $\cO^\frp$.
+Furthermore, $\Rep^{\infty,a}_K(L_P)$ is the category of smooth admissible representations of the Levi group $L_P$.
+We proved among others that these functors are exact in both arguments and gave a criterion for the irreducibility of those objects lying in the image of $\cF^G_P$.
+Using these properties one can derive a Jordan-H\"older series of any locally analytic representation $\cF^G_P(M,V)$ from the corresponding series of $M$ and $V$.